How to Choose the Best Sunscreen for Your Skin Type

 In short:

+The secret of how to choose the best sunscreen lies in understanding your skin’s unique needs, whether it’s oil control or deep hydration.
 Now that you understand the types of sunscreens, let’s talk about how to find the perfect match for your skin.

 Oily Skin

 If your skin is shiny within hours of washing and feels greasy, you need a formula that controls oil without clogging pores.
+If you have a greasy T-zone, knowing how to choose the best sunscreen means looking for oil-free, mattifying gel textures.

 Look for: